 Whether you’re planning a romantic couples retreat, a family adventure holiday, or as a trial run for when you decide to find the cheapest places to live in the UK.
 The UK offers it all.
 Although you can visit at any time of the year, we personally recommend the summer as it truly showcases just how beautiful this country can be.

-We’ve put together a guide to seven of the best places to visit in the UK for summer and what you can expect to find in each place.
+We’ve put together a guide to nine of the best places to visit in the UK for summer and what you can expect to find in each place.
 Expect history, culture, beaches, and delicious traditional food.

 Those that have visited Cornwall before will agree that it’s hard not to fall in love with its dramatic coastline, captivating fishing harbors, spectacular beaches, epic surf, and endless amounts of cream teas.
 It’s a part of England where you can indulge your inner water lover, walker, or foodie.